 Financial and Compliance Audit of the Department of Human Services

-FOR THE FISCAL YEAR ended June 30, 2019, DHS reported total revenues of $3.42 billion and total expenses of $3.46 billion.
-Revenues consist of $1.21 billion in state allotments, net of lapsed amounts plus non-imposed employee fringe benefits, and $2.21 billion in operating grants from the federal government.
-Revenues from these federal grants paid for 63.8 percent of the cost of DHS’ activities.
+FOR THE FISCAL YEAR ended June 30, 2020, DHS reported total revenues of $3.75 billion and total expenses of $3.79 billion.
+Revenues consisted of $1.28 billion in state allotments, net of lapsed amounts plus non-imposed employee fringe benefits, and $2.47 billion in operating grants from the federal government.
+Revenues from these federal grants paid for 64.9 percent of the cost of DHS’ activities.

 DHS RECEIVED AN UNMODIFIED OPINION that its financial statements are presented fairly, in all material respects, in accordance with generally accepted accounting principles.
-DHS received a qualified opinion on its compliance for all major federal programs, except for Foster Care – Title IV-E, Social Services Block Grant and Disability Insurance/SSI Cluster, which received an unmodified opinion in accordance with the Uniform Guidance.
+DHS received a qualified opinion on its compliance for all major federal programs, except for Economic, Social, and Political Development of the Territories, which received an unmodified opinion in accordance with Uniform Guidance.

-THERE WAS ONE SIGNIFICANT DEFICIENCY in internal controls over financial reporting that is required to be reported under Government Auditing Standards.
+THERE WAS NO MATERIAL WEAKNESSES in internal control over financial reporting that were required to be reported under Government Auditing Standards.
+However, the auditors identified one significant deficiency in internal controls over financial reporting.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-The significant deficiency is described on pages 76-77 of the report.
+The deficiency is described on page 70 of the report.

-There were 13 material weaknesses in internal control over compliance that are required to be reported in accordance with the Uniform Guidance.
+There were 11 material weaknesses in internal control over compliance that were required to be reported in accordance with the Uniform Guidance.
 A material weakness in internal control over compliance is a deficiency, or a combination of deficiencies, in internal control over compliance, such that there is a reasonable possibility that material noncompliance with a type of compliance requirement of a federal program will not be prevented or detected and corrected on a timely basis.
-The material weaknesses are described on pages 78-99 of the report.
+The material weaknesses are described on pages 71-86 of the report.

 |About the Department